 Adam Hamish Haggerty is a documentary filmmaker whose feature length documentary, Canvey Island Football Club is currently in post production.
 He has worked with Oscar-nominated director Ashvin Kumar, MTV Networks and Lionsgate and is creative director at socially conscious multimedia company, Tree Tunnel.

 LIVE PERFORMANCE: PSYCHOLOGICAL STRATEGY BOARD

-Psychological Strategy Board is the work of Jonny Mugwump and Paul Snowdown, an experimental collective based in South London.
+Psychological Strategy Board is the work of Jonny Maybury and Paul Snowdown (Time Attendant), an experimental collective based in South London.
 After a chance hearing of their music on BBC Radio 3’s‘Late Junction’, they were approached by Richard Kovitch to record a series of tracks inspired by Penny Sllinger’s art for the film.
 The result was 17 tracks of astonishing, often indescribable electronic music, that expand upon the themes of Penny Slinger’s art and give ‘Out Of The Shadows’ an utterly incredible atmosphere.
 The original soundtrack is released on Front&Follow Records.

 Dee Sada is a curator and musician of Indian heritage.
 She was born in Kuwait and grew up in the Middle East and the UK.
 Dee has lived in Bow, London for the last 10 years.
 She is a multi-instrumentalist and has released music with An Experiment On A Bird in the Air Pump and experimental duo, Blue On Blue.
 Dee is also a performer in ORAL ORAL.